flutter/website/faq.md

 * If your application has a [Drawer](https://docs.flutter.io/flutter/material/Drawer-class.html), add an [AboutListTile](https://docs.flutter.io/flutter/material/AboutListTile-class.html).

-* If your application doesn't have a Drawer but does use the material library, call either [showAboutDialog](https://docs.flutter.io/flutter/material/showAboutDialog.html) or [showLicensePage](https://docs.flutter.io/flutter/material/showLicensePage.html).
+* If your application doesn't have a Drawer but does use the Material Components library, call either [showAboutDialog](https://docs.flutter.io/flutter/material/showAboutDialog.html) or [showLicensePage](https://docs.flutter.io/flutter/material/showLicensePage.html).